Oral Sleep Apnea Appliances

 Oral airway appliances, or oral sleep appliances as they are also called, are often more comfortable than a CPAP device as the user can sleep in any position without hoses and tubes attached.
 They are small and easily portable for travel or camping and quiet so your sleep partner will also enjoy a quiet night.

 How Can I Get AN ORAL APPLIANCE?

-If a sleep appliance has been recommended for you, your initial visit will be an evaluation of your teeth, jaws and anatomy of your upper airway to determine if this would be a good option for you.
-If so and you choose to go ahead with treatment, follow-up adjustment and testing will be done to ensure that the appliance is working effectively.
-As sleep apnea is a chronic condition, successful long-term management requires commitment to the process of therapy.
+If a sleep appliance has been recommended for you, your initial visit will be an evaluation of your teeth, jaws, and anatomy of your upper airway to determine if this would be a good option for you.
+If so and you choose to go ahead with treatment, follow-up adjustment, and testing will be done to ensure that the appliance is working effectively.
+As sleep apnea is a chronic condition, successful long-term management requires a commitment to the process of therapy.

 Many medical insurance companies cover Oral Appliance therapy following a sleep study and diagnosis by a qualified physician.
 Our office will collect all the information required by insurance carriers, submit a claim, and advocate for you to receive your benefits.